UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 ### Preprocess the data

-As we mentioned in the last chapter, $K$-nearest neighbors is sensitive to the scale of the predictors, so we should perform some preprocessing to standardize them.
+As we mentioned in the last chapter, K-nearest neighbors is sensitive to the scale of the predictors, so we should perform some preprocessing to standardize them.
 An additional consideration we need to take when doing this is that we should create the standardization preprocessor using **only the training data**.
 This ensures that